grantcolley/blazor-solution-setup/README.md

 6.2 Add a project reference to [Core](https://github.com/grantcolley/blazor-solution-setup/tree/main/src/Core)

 6.3.
-Remove all the nuget packages installed by default and add the following package:
+Remove all the nuget packages installed by default and add the following nuget package:

 ```C#
 Microsoft.AspNetCore.Components.Web